wp-plugins/custom-post-widget/readme.txt

 == Changelog ==

+= 1.9.6 =
+Fixed debug notices when dragging a new content block to the widget areas and removed the add content block shortcode from the content block editing screen.

 = 1.9.5 =
 Added the option to disable apply_filters on the content to prevent issues with misbehaving plugins.
 I would have rather not added this, but it appears many plugin developers do not know how to properly use filters (see http://pippinsplugins.com/playing-nice-with-the-content-filter/).